Home

 Audio Sampling Rates describe the overall number of digital data points collected from a continuous electrical audio signal.

-In other words, how many individual points are used to approximate the continuous audio signal that we hear with our ears.
+In other words, how many individual points are used to recreate sound that we hear with our ears.

 To understand audio sampling rates better we need a basic definition of two key terms: Sampling Frequency and Bit Depth.